 In weekly classes before the trip, participants will meet with members of the Puerto Rican diaspora; review a non-technical survey of energy options and the social and economic ramifications of each; and examine their own life styles in regard to choices made on a daily basis that affect the environment.

 The week on the island will be split between San Juan and the mountain town of Adjuntas.
 The main goal will be to gain insights from those caught in the struggle of rebuilding; the hard choices they must make and the complicated, sometimes messy path they are trying to forge.
 In Adjuntas, students will engage with the staff of an award winning community center, Casa Pueblo.
 This organization, led by Arturo Massol Deyá and his father Alexis Massol Gonzalez, has united much of the community around environmental stewardship.
 Other learning opportunities will include visits to historical and cultural sites, interaction with local college students, and conversations with community leaders in San Juan and Adjuntas.

-For more details, read the syllabus.
+For more details, read the syllabus from 2019.

 Course Enrollment and Online Application:

 Only a small number of students will be selected to participate in this course.
 ND Energy pays all expenses.
 Any undergraduate may apply although preference will be given to energy studies minors.
 Applications will be available early in fall of 2021.
 Selected students will register for ENER 37002 in the spring 2022 semester.